Articles of Association

 § 6

-The Company’s shares may be issued in three classes, designated class A, class B and class C. Class A shares may be issued in a maximum number equivalent to 25 percent of the total number of shares outstanding in the Company; class B shares may be issued in a maximum number equivalent to 100 percent of the total number of shares outstanding in the Company; and class C shares may be issued in a maximum number equivalent to 10 percent of the total number of shares outstanding in the Company.
+The Company’s shares may be issued in two classes, designated class A and class B. Class A shares may be issued in a maximum number equivalent to 25 percent of the total number of shares outstanding in the Company and class B shares may be issued in a maximum number equivalent to 100 percent of the total number of shares outstanding in the Company.
 Each class A share entitles its holder to ten (10) votes at the General Meeting of Shareholders.
-Each class B and C share entitles its holder to one (1) vote at the General Meeting of Shareholders.
+Each class B share entitles its holder to one (1) vote at the General Meeting of Shareholders.
 All class A and B shares entitle their holders to the same proportion of the Company’s assets and earnings.

-Where the Company decides to issue new class A, class B and class C shares in a cash issue or set-off issue, holders of class A, class B and class C shares shall have preferential right to subscribe for new shares of the different classes in proportion to the number of shares the holder previously owns of the same class (primary preferential right).
+Where the Company decides to issue new class A and class B shares in a cash issue or set-off issue, holders of class A and class B shares shall have preferential right to subscribe for new shares of the different classes in proportion to the number of shares the holder previously owns of the same class (primary preferential right).
 Shares not subscribed for using primary preferential right, shall be offered to all shareholders for subscription (subsidiary preferential right).
 Where the shares thus offered are not sufficient for subscription by subsidiary preferential right, shares shall be distributed among the subscribers in proportion to the number of shares previously held, and to the extent that this is not possible, by drawing lots.

-Where the Company decides to issue only class A or class B or class C shares in a cash issue or set-off issue, all shareholders, regardless of whether their shares are of class A, class B or class C, shall have preferential right to subscribe for new shares in proportion to the number of shares the holder previously owns.
+Where the Company decides to issue only class A or class B shares in a cash issue or set-off issue, all shareholders, regardless of whether their shares are of class A or class B, shall have preferential right to subscribe for new shares in proportion to the number of shares the holder previously owns.

 Where the Company decides to issue warrants or convertibles through a cash issue, or through a set-off issue, the shareholders shall have preferential rights to subscribe for warrants as if the issue were for the shares that may be newly subscribed for due to the option right, or the preferential right to subscribe for convertibles as if the issue was for the shares that the convertibles may become converted into, respectively.